junxit/us-congress-bills-115/metadata.md

 - 2018-11-29 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2018-11-29 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2018-11-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 694.
+- 2018-12-12 — Amendment SA 4104 agreed to in Senate by Unanimous Consent.
+- 2018-12-12 — Amendment SA 4104 proposed by Senator Gardner for Senator Collins. (consideration: CR S7527; text: CR S7527) To clarify provisions relating to waivers.
+- 2018-12-12 — Measure laid before Senate by unanimous consent. (consideration: CR S7526-7527)
+- 2018-12-12 — Passed Senate with an amendment by Voice Vote.
+- 2018-12-12 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2018-12-12 — Senate amendment agreed to: Amendment SA 4104 agreed to in Senate by Unanimous Consent.
+- 2018-12-12 — Senate amendment proposed (on the floor): Amendment SA 4104 proposed by Senator Gardner for Senator Collins.(consideration: CR S7527; text: CR S7527)
+- 2018-12-12 — Senate amendment submitted
+- 2018-12-12 — The committee substitute as amended agreed to by Unanimous Consent. (text: CR S7526-7527)